National Animal Cruelty Investigations School

 Founded in 1990, the National Animal Cruelty Investigations School was the first of its kind, offering a combination of specialized veterinary and law enforcement training.
 Students from a range of backgrounds — including federal, state and local animal cruelty officers, humane society investigators and board members, police officers and sheriffs’ deputies, court personnel and other citizens — learn from experts about all aspects of animal welfare and safety.

 Since 1990, members of more than 1,000 agencies in the United States and Canada have attended the school.
-A national faculty developed the curriculum and has been involved in all components of the school.
+A team of nationally recognized faculty developed the curriculum and has been involved in all components of the school.

-Classes are held at the University of Missouri and all over the United States.
+Trainings are held at the University of Missouri and all over the United States.
 Our faculty members travel to selected locations around the country teaching professional components the first year and returning annually to complete the advanced and expert components, in addition to specific requests.
 Our instructors teach two weeks per month, nine months out of the year and throughout the summer.
-Click on the register button to find and register for open courses.

-To have your agency considered for an upcoming program or to propose a specific location for a school, contact John Worden at LETI.
-Agencies must have at least 30 attendees in a geographical area to be considered for a program.
+To have your agency considered for an upcoming school or to propose a specific location, email LETI.
+Agencies must have at least 30 attendees in a geographical area to be considered for a school.

 For each level, participants with a grade of 70 percent or more on the written examination will receive a certificate of completion and 40 continuing education units.